Trajinera in Xochimilco, Mexico

 What should you not eat when you travel to Mexico?

-Honestly, we eat anything we want when we travel in Mexico.
-There’s really nothing you should not eat in Mexico as long as you use the same judgement you’d use anywhere else.
-Does the place you’re entering have no one there, bad online reviews, or the food just looks bad or like it’s been sitting around for hours?
+Honestly, we eat anything we want when we travel to Mexico.
+There’s nothing you should not eat in Mexico as long as you use the same judgment you’d use anywhere else.
+Does the place you’re entering have no one there, bad online reviews, or does the food look terrible or like it’s been sitting around for hours?
 That’s probably not a great choice.
 When in doubt, we follow the crowds.
 If a particular street food stand has a line, the food is likely fresh because they have a high turnover.

-Finally, if you have a particularly sensitive stomach or are not an adventurous eater, the spices and chiles in Mexican food may bother you know matter how fresh the food.
-If that is your situation, you can avoid spicier foods and/or consider doing as our doctor friend once advised: take one dose of an antidiarrheal (like Pepto Bismol or Imodium) everyday as a precautionary method.
+Finally, if you have a particularly sensitive stomach or are not an adventurous eater, the spices and chiles in Mexican food may bother you, no matter how fresh the food is.
+If that is your situation, you can avoid spicier foods and/or consider doing as our doctor friend once advised: take one dose of an antidiarrheal (like Pepto Bismol or Imodium) every day as a precautionary method.

 Can I drink the tap water in Mexico?

-The water in the majority of Mexico’s hotels and resorts is potable; however, we always advise you to take extra precautions.
-Do not drink the water from the tap unless there is a notice that says it is potable (ie “agua potable”).
-Personally, we bathe, wash our faces, brush on teeth with the tap water and don’t have a problem, but you can make the call for yourself.
-All of the restaurants we recommend have clean ice and water in their establishments, but when it comes to everyday drinking water, we recommend you stick to bottled water.
+The water in most of Mexico’s hotels and resorts is potable; however, we always advise you to take extra precautions.
+Do not drink the water from the tap unless a notice says it is potable (i.e., “agua potable”).
+We bathe, wash our faces, brush our teeth with tap water, and don’t have a problem, but you can make the call yourself.
+All the restaurants we recommend have clean ice and water in their establishments, but when it comes to everyday drinking water, we recommend you stick to bottled water.

 What about the plumbing?
 Can I flush toilet paper in Mexico?

-Many of the older buildings in Mexico have decades old pipes, which can result in inconsistent water pressure or sensitive plumbing.
-As a result, you may not always have a full flow of water come out of the faucets.
+Many of the older buildings in Mexico have decades-old pipes, which can result in inconsistent water pressure or sensitive plumbing.
+As a result, you may not always have a full flow of water from the faucets.

-Also, it is advisable in more working class areas (say, markets, older restaurants, or street food spots), to not put toilet paper in the toilet but rather throw it in the trashcan adjacent to the toilet.
-As a general rule, if there is a trash can next to a toilet, then throw your toilet paper in there; otherwise, you are okay to flush the toilet paper. v
+Also, it is advisable in more working-class areas (say, markets, older restaurants, or street food spots) not to put toilet paper in the toilet but instead throw it in the trashcan adjacent to it.
+As a general rule, if there is a trash can next to a toilet, throw your toilet paper in there; otherwise, you are okay with flushing the toilet paper.

 Wait, is zika still an issue in Mexico?

-Zika is not currently a major issue in Mexico; however, you can check the CDC website for the most updated information.
-Baja California has an arid, desert climate and Mexico City and Guadalajara at such a high elevations that it is not usually an issue.
-The only places where we commonly work where that are in potential zika zones are Oaxaca City and Morelia.
+Zika is not a significant issue in Mexico; however, you can check the CDC website for the most updated information.
+Baja California has an arid, desert climate, and Mexico City and Guadalajara are at such high elevations that it is not usually an issue.
+The only places where we commonly work where that is in potential zika zones are Oaxaca City and Morelia.

 As with any trip abroad, we encourage you to register with the U.S. government’s STEP program.
 This allows the US government to know your travel plans so they can be aware of your location in case of a terrorist event, natural disaster, or other major emergency.